To make Universal Health Coverage (UHC) a reality, it's time to reimagine healthcare.

-We’ll partner with others to ensure all sexually active young people can access the widest range of contraceptive options, and that access to services is embraced and advocated for and by young people, their health providers, governments, families and communities.
+We’ll partner with others to ensure all young people can access the widest range of contraceptive options, and that access to services is embraced and advocated for and by young people, their health providers, governments, families and communities.
 We’ll reimagine and redefine the way sexual and reproductive health and rights programs are designed, delivered, measured and evaluated.
 We’ll build greater trust between adolescents and the health system and build lifetime users of contraception.

 In support of the Family Planning 2020 (FP2020) initiative, PSI pledged to reach 10 million people under the age of 25 with modern contraceptive methods by the end of December 2020.
 In December 2018, we met and surpassed that goal two years early.